 Sherae Honeycutt is an Emmy-winning reporter who joined the FOX4 team in 2017.
-For years it was her dream to be a reporter at the station.
+For years it was her dream to work FOX4.
 After a lot of hard work and a move across the country, she made it come true.
 Sherae is originally from the San Francisco Bay Area.

 Major stories she’s covered are the COVID-19 pandemic, 2020 protests against police brutality, the disappearance of Angela Green, the duck boat disaster in Branson, the 2019 mass shooting at Tequila KC, tornadoes in Linwood, Perryville and Grand Junction, historic flooding across southern Missouri, the opioid epidemic and its effect on Missourians, the State of Missouri vs. former Sheriff Cory Hutcheson and the death of Tory Sanders in the Mississippi County Jail.